moelholm/moelholm.github.io/_posts/2017-03-16-java-ee-hello-world-kotlin.md

 To build Kotlin source code you need the Gradle "kotlin" plugin.
 You apply that as with the normal "java" plugin.

 In Kotlin, classes are per default "final" (in Java terminology).
 But the Java EE application server vendor needs to subclass our components in order to provide security, transaction support, threadsafety, scope management and much more.
 You could write "open" in front of all your Kotlin classes.
-But the Kotlin guys have made us an offer we cannot refuse: the <em>kotlin-allopen</em> compiler plugin.
-It is declared in the <em>buildscript{}</em> block - and used in the <em>allOpen{}</em> block: simply list the standard Java EE annotations (or your own custom ones) that should trigger a class to be "open" (meaning that it can be inherited from by another class).
+But the Kotlin guys have made us an offer we cannot refuse: the `kotlin-allopen` compiler plugin.
+It is declared in the `buildscript{}` block - and used in the `allOpen{}` block: simply list the standard Java EE annotations (or your own custom ones) that should trigger a class to be "open" (meaning that it can be inherited from by another class).

 Some Java frameworks wants a noarg constructor in Java classes.
 JAX-RS resources must provide one as well.
 But recall the example code: there isn't one.
 Because we use CDI to perform constructor injection of the EJB.
-Again, Kotlin comes with another compiler plugin: <em>kotlin-noarg</em>.
-In the <em>noArg{}</em> block we list those annotations that should trigger classes to always have a noarg constructor.
+Again, Kotlin comes with another compiler plugin: `kotlin-noarg`.
+In the `noArg{}` block we list those annotations that should trigger classes to always have a noarg constructor.
 So, basically the same as for the allopen functionality.

-In addition to that, don't forget to add the <em>kotlin-stdlib</em> and <em>kotlin-reflect</em> Kotlin libraries to the compile classpath.
+In addition to that, don't forget to add the `kotlin-stdlib` and `kotlin-reflect` Kotlin libraries to the compile classpath.

-Sidetrack: The <em>unzipWildFlyAppServer</em> Gradle task has nothing to do with Kotlin.
+Sidetrack: The `unzipWildFlyAppServer` Gradle task has nothing to do with Kotlin.
 It just ensures that WildFly AS 10.1 is downloaded and extracted - so that it can be used from the Arquillian tests.

 ### Conclusion
 I haven't even shown all the cool Kotlin language features in this post.
 There are many many super cool features that Kotlin offers you.
-Fx <em>properties, default parameter values, named parameters, data classes (!!), extension functions</em> and much more.
+Fx _properties, default parameter values, named parameters, data classes (!!), extension functions_ and much more.

 But I hope that I succeeded in showing you how to use Kotlin with Java EE.
 I feel that it is largely painless.
 There are a few interoperability tricks that we need to perform - but I guess they become "the usual suspects".